belgianmobileid/doc/directIntegration/authentication.md

 To protect the exchange of sensitive information and ensure the requested information gets issued to a legitimate application and not some other party, the OpenID Connect protocol uses JSON Web Token (JWT) which can be signed and/or encrypted. itsme® supports 3 cryptographic methods to perform the signing and encryption of JWTs :

 <ul>
-  <li>Asymmetric key pair</li>
+  <li>Public- and private-key key pair</li>
-  <li>Symmetric key</li>
+  <li>secret key</li>
-  <li>Symmetric key + PKCE</li>
+  <li>secret key + Proof of Key for Code Exchange PKCE) security extension</li>
 </ul>

 <aside class="notice">You will have to choose between one of these methods when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.
 </aside>

-### Asymmetric key method and JWKSet URI
+### Public- and private-key method and JWKSet URI

-Asymmetric Encryption uses linked public- and private-key pairs to encrypt and decrypt senders’ and recipients’ sensitive data.
+This method uses linked public- and private-key pairs to encrypt and decrypt senders’ and recipients’ sensitive data.
 It is also known as public-key cryptography or public-key encryption.

 <aside class="notice">This method requires that each party exposes its public keys as a simple JWK Set document on a URI publicly accessible, and keep its private keys for itself.
 </aside>

 Using the <code>jwks_uri</code> key retrieve the URI for itsme® from the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>, .

-Your private and public keys can be generated using your own tool or via Yeoman.
+Your public and private key can be generated using your own tool or via Yeoman.
 If using Yeoman, you need to install generator-itsme with NPM:

 ```
 $ npm install -g yo generator-itsme